 The firm is the data controller (for the purposes of the Data Protection Act) of personal data that you provide to us.
 This means that the firm has a duty to comply with the provisions of the Data Protection Act when processing your personal data.
 The firm has Nick Evans as its Data Protection Officer and he is responsible for overseeing the firm’s compliance with the Data Protection Act.

 We use the information you provide primarily for the provision of legal services to you and for related purposes including (but not limited to): updating and enhancing client records; analysis to help us manage our practice; statutory returns; and legal and regulatory compliance.

 If you are an individual, you have a right under the Data Protection Act to obtain information from us about your personal data, including a description of the personal data that we hold on you.
 Should you have any queries concerning this right, please contact our Data Protection Officer at our registered office.

 Security of communications

-Where you provide us with fax or computer network addresses for sending material to, we will assume, unless you tell us otherwise, that your arrangements are sufficiently secure and confidential to protect your interests.
+Where you provide us with computer network addresses for sending material to, we will assume, unless you tell us otherwise, that your arrangements are sufficiently secure and confidential to protect your interests.